 This directory includes an example program which computes the FFT of a short pulse in a sample of length 128.

-Scripts, updated results and code related with this paper:
+Scripts, updated results, and code related to this paper:

 Marco Minutoli, Vito Giovanni Castellana, Antonino Tumeo, Fabrizio Ferrandi: Inter-procedural resource sharing in High Level Synthesis through function proxies.
 FPL 2015: 1-8.